josemaia/book-summaries/phoenix-project/summaries.md

 - Despite all the improvement, the new Phoenix deployment still has some issues
   - A database migration fails, and there isn't enough time to roll it back
   - The root cause is a change to the production database to support one of Sarah's BI projects
-  - The emergency deployment completes successfully at 6 AM, but Bill goes home thiniing of how to avoid this in the future.
+  - The emergency deployment completes successfully at 6 AM, but Bill goes home thinking of how to avoid this in the future.

 ## Chapter 29